evolutionlandorg/docs/getting-started/game-entities/resource.md

 ## Resource Attenuation Rate

 Resources will be released using a model of attenuation supply with random factors.
-Resource release will be determined by the Land's attributes (the release rate of the five resources) and the player's mining indicators.
+Resource release will be determined by the Land's attributes (the five resources' release rate) and the player's mining indicators.
 The initial maximum rate of resource generation at the Land's birth is the full resources you can mine daily.
 This rate decays by 1/10,000 every day.

 If the collecting rate or mining power is less than the current release rate of the resource from the Land, the un-mined resources will vanish, never be mined.
 It's like being burned on the other perspective.

-Check out detailed explanation about [Resource Attenuation Rate](attenuation.md).
+Check out a detailed explanation about [Resource Attenuation Rate](attenuation.md).

 ## Mining